-The fireball was seen and felt 620 miles away from ground zero.
+The fireball was seen and felt almost 1,000 kilometers (620 miles) away from ground zero.

-The heat from the bomb would cause third-degree burns 62 miles away.
+The heat from the explosion could have caused third-degree burns 100 km (62 miles away).

-The mushroom cloud was 40 miles high – seven times higher than Mount Everest – and reached above the stratosphere and well inside the mesosphere.
+The mushroom cloud was 64 km (40 miles, or more than 200,000 feet) high.
+Nearly seven times higher than Mount Everest.
+It reached above the stratosphere and well inside the mesosphere.

 The mushroom cloud cap had a peak width of 59 miles while the base of the cloud was 25 miles wide.

-All buildings 34 miles from ground zero were destroyed.
+All buildings 34 miles from ground zero would be destroyed.

-In districts over 100 miles away from ground zero wooden houses were destroyed, stone ones lost their roofs, windows and doors.
+The explosion could be seen and felt in Finland.
+It broke windows there, and in Sweden.
+Additionally, in districts over 100 miles away from ground zero, wooden houses were destroyed.
+Stone houses lost their roofs, windows and doors.

 Radio communications were interrupted for almost one hour.